1986 United States bombing of Libya: American

-Two U.S. Air Force captains—Fernando L. Ribas-Dominicci and Paul F. Lorence—were killed when their F-111 fighter-bomber was shot down over the Gulf of Sidra.
+Two U.S. Air Force captains—Fernando L. Ribas-Dominicci and Paul F. Lorence—were killed when their F-111 fighter-bomber (callsign Karma-52) was shot down over the Gulf of Sidra.
 In the hours following the attack, the U.S. military refused to speculate as to whether or not the fighter-bomber had been shot down, with Defense Secretary Caspar Weinberger suggesting that it could have experienced radio trouble or been diverted to another airfield.
 The next day, the Pentagon had announced it was no longer searching for the F-111 believed to be downed by a Libyan missile.
 On 25 December 1988, Gaddafi offered to release the body of Lorence to his family through Pope John Paul II.
 The body, returned in 1989, was identified as Ribas-Dominicci's from dental records.
 An autopsy conducted in Spain confirmed that he had drowned after his plane was shot down over the Gulf of Sidra.
 Libya denies that it held Lorence's body.
 However, Lorence's brother said that he and his mother saw television footage of a Libyan holding a white helmet with the name "Lorence" stenciled on the back.
 Furthermore, William C. Chasey, who toured the Bab al-Azizia barracks, claimed to have seen two flight suits and helmets engraved with the names "Lorence" and "Ribas-Dominicci", as well as the wreckage of their F-111.
+Gaddafi declared that the raid was a Libyan victory and stated that three American planes had been shot down, but Karma-52 was the only one that failed to return to base.